opendatacube/datacube-ows/docs/configuration.rst

 Configuration is read by default from the ``ows_cfg object`` in ``datacube_ows/ows_cfg.py`` but this can be overridden by setting the ``$DATACUBE_OWS_CFG`` environment variable.

-Configuration can be read from a python file, a json file, or a collection of python and/or json files.
+Configuration can be read from a Python file, a JSON file, or a collection of python and/or JSON files.

-A json file can optionally also be fetched from AWS S3 if access to S3 is configured correctly for datacube_ows and the environment variable ``$DATACUBE_OWS_CFG_ALLOW_S3`` is set to ``YES``.
+A JSON file can optionally also be fetched from AWS S3 if access to S3 is configured correctly for datacube_ows and the environment variable ``$DATACUBE_OWS_CFG_ALLOW_S3`` is set to ``YES``.
 Please note that this is not possible for configurations as python file.